AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 ##### What do I do days before a hackday or workshop ?
 - Build or download Virtual machines
-- Check if the VM works
+- Check if the VM works or the container works
 - Check if the build works

 Look a [How to prepare before attending a hackday or workshop?]() for detailed flow of steps.